jabaere/jabaere/README.md

 $${\huge\color{#334da8}H\color{#5e6a85}i \space \space \color{#898763}t \color{#b4a340}h \color{#dfc01d}e \color{#b4a340}r \color{#898763}e \color{#5e6a85}! \space \space  👋}$$

-Hello, I'm Jaba, a passionate software developer who has <code style="color:orangered">fallen in love</code> with programming.
+Hello, I'm Jaba, a software developer who has <code style="color:orangered">fallen in love</code> with programming.
 Over the past <code>three years</code>, I've been deeply immersed in studying and <code>practicing</code> programming.
 I've also gained several months of work experience and have successfully completed multiple freelance projects.

 ### Experience and Skillset